Mantaro/mantaro-wiki/znai/commands/permissions.md

 ---

 # Intro
 Some commands require special permissions in order for them to work.
-Below is a list of said permissions and their shorthands that we will mention through-out this wiki:
+Below is a list of said permissions, who needs them, and their shorthands that we will mention through-out this wiki:

-* **DJ**: Anyone with the role called "DJ", your established DJ role for the server, or the one who requested the song.
-* **Admin**: Anyone with the role called "Bot Commander", or the role Permission "Manage Server"
-* **Messages**: Both Mantaro and the User using the command require the "Manage Messages" Discord permission.
+:include-table: assets/misc/perms/basic-perms.json {mappingPath: "assets/misc/yes-no-mapping.csv", Mantaro: {width: 80, align: "center"}, User: {width: 80, align: "center"}, 'Permission Name': {align: "center"}}

 The bot itself can function perfectly without these permissions.
 However, a few commands may not work if the corresponding permission is missing.